Introduction to quantum groups: 12c. Beyond easiness

 \begin{proposition} We have the following diagram of finite groups,

 obtained from $H_N$ by taking bistochastic, special and diagonal versions. \end{proposition}

-\begin{proof} This is clear, with the operations of taking bistochastic versions, special versions and diagonal subgroups corresponding to going left, backwards, and downwards. \end{proof}
+\begin{proof} This is clear from definitions, with the operations of taking bistochastic versions, special versions and diagonal subgroups corresponding respectively to going left, backwards, and downwards, with respect to the coordinates in the statement. \end{proof}

-Observe that the above cube is degenerate on the bottom left, but this is certainly not surprising, because what we are doing here is to combine 3 bad directions.

-Now back to our classification questions, the vertices of the above cube are all interesting groups, and assuming that our quantum groups $G_N\subset U_N^+$ contain any of them is something quite natural.
-Let us just select here three such conditions, as follows:
+Now back to our classification questions, the vertices of the above cube are all interesting groups, and assuming that the quantum groups $G_N\subset U_N^+$ that we want to classify contain any of them is something quite natural.